hickeyma/gitbook-plugin-kubebuilder-legacy-docs/README.md

 ## Acknowledgement

-Special thanks to Steve Martinelli (stevemar) for working out how to override GitBook templates using plugins.
+Special thanks to [Steve Martinelli](https://github.com/stevemar) for working out how to override GitBook templates using plugins.